The Founding of New York - Historic UK

 The Founding of New York

-The city was formally renamed New York in June 1665, in honour of the Duke of York, brother of King Charles II.
+In June 1665, the city was formally adopted and renamed in honour of the Duke of York, brother of King Charles II.

-The reason for this change can be traced back to a tiny island called Run, in modern-day Malaysia.
+How this came about can be traced back to a tiny island called Run, in modern-day Malaysia...

 Author's summary: New York was renamed in 1665 after the Duke of York.